gabrielvpina/viralquest/README.md

 ```
 pip install langchain langchain-core langchain-ollama langchain-openai langchain-anthropic langchain-google-genai
 ```
+Install this modules in the existent viralquest conda enviroment.
 ### Local LLM (via Ollama)
 You can run a local LLM on your machine using Ollama.
 However, it is important to select a model that is well-suited for processing the data.
 In our tests, the smallest model that provided acceptable performance was qwen3:4b.
 Therefore, we recommend using this model as a minimum requirement for running this type of analysis.